Allen ISD Web Accessibility

 Feedback, questions and concerns about website accessibility are encouraged and should be submitted to email@example.com.

-Parents, students, members of the public and employees may file a formal grievance under Section 504 and Title II related t accessibility of the District website in accordance with District Policy DGBA (LOCAL), District Policy FNG (LOCAL) and District Policy GF (LOCAL).
+Parents, students, members of the public and employees may file a formal grievance under Section 504 and Title II related to the accessibility of the District website in accordance with District Policy DGBA (LOCAL), District Policy FNG (LOCAL) and District Policy GF (LOCAL).